 Hit the trail with your pet!
 Just remember that dogs must be leashed at all times, and owners must dispose of pet waste properly.

 The Middle Branch Trail is maintained by Stark Parks and connects Canton City Parks including Robert E. Schreiber Park, Reifsnyder Park, Oak Park, and Martindale Park.
 The trail continues north along the railroad tracks then meanders through Gervasi Vineyard and past Rice’s Nursery.
 The trail then loops around Plain Township’s Veterans Community Park, continues north across Schneider St., and loops around Glenoak High School.

-A connection to the Hoover Trail through Lexington Farms on Easton St uses the sidewalk parallel to Rosedown Blvd before heading west on Stone Crossing St., south on Marelis Ave., and west on Bellview St. to Market Ave.
+A 1.31 mile on-road connection to the Hoover Trail through Lexington Farms on Easton St uses the sidewalk parallel to Rosedown Blvd before heading west on Stone Crossing St., south on Marelis Ave., and west on Bellview St. to Market Ave.

 Biking on the Middle Branch Trail in Canton.

 The Stark County Park District prohibits the use of motorized vehicles in this park and on its trails.
 Sections of trail may not be suitable for wheelchair access.
 Weather may impact the accessibility of trails, always use caution.